 As described by Project Engineer, Mohammed Mujahed, “The rainwater harvesting reservoirs have served the community’s utmost priority, which is drinking water – and everybody is happy with it.”
 Each household, he says, received the equivalent of US$830, enabling them to purchase construction materials, and remunerating their labour so that they could provide food and necessities to their families.
 In addition, he notes, their newly-acquired construction skills will help participants to gain work in the future.

 Community member, Esam Hadi describes the experience as “… a dream come true.
 We all worked on this reservoir as it addresses everyone’s eternal suffering.
 But, more importantly, I am happy my 11-year old daughter won’t have to miss school anymore to go through the water fetching journey.”

-The Social Protection for Community Resilience Project (SPCRP) is funded and supported by the European Union (EU) and implemented in partnership with the UN Development Programme (UNDP) and The Social Fund for Development (SFD).
-The USD$28 million SPCRP aims to enhance the purchasing capacity of vulnerable communities while restoring community infrastructure and improving access to and delivery of key services through short-term employment, provision of solar energy equipment, rehabilitating healthcare facilities, and building the capacities of communities and local authorities.
+The Social Protection for Community Resilience Project (SPCRP) is funded and supported by the European Union (EU) and implemented by UN Development Programme (UNDP) in partnership with The Social Fund for Development (SFD).
+The US$28 million project aims to enhance the purchasing capacity of vulnerable communities while restoring community infrastructure, improving access to key services, and building the capacity of communities and local authorities.